SnivySquid65/OpenTowerS/README.md

 Archive of OpenTower by Lu with documentation that works, unupdated.

 # Credits
-This repository is currently maintained by:
+This repository was maintained by:
 - SnivySquid65 (OpenTowerS, original commits to OpenTowerS and revised instructions)

-Previously contributed to by:
+With its original creators being:
-- Lila / @femloy (Original OpenTower)
+- Lu (aka.
+Lila) / @femloy
-- @crystallizedsparkle (Original OpenTower)
+- @crystallizedsparkle
-- DogMatt / @doggywatty (Original OpenTower)
+- DogMatt / @doggywatty
-- Carl Barahona / @cccarl (Original OpenTower)
+- Carl Barahona / @cccarl

 # A foreword
-I refuse to involve myself in any drama regarding Lila, Pizza Tower, or anything else.
-This project intends to further document and make minor updates to Open Tower.
+I refuse to involve myself in any drama regarding Lu (aka.
+Lila), Pizza Tower, or anything else.

 For more info on my stance and the state of this continuation, read [NOTICE.md](https://snivysquid65.github.io/OpenTowerS/NOTICE.html).